steveklabnik/blog/source/_posts/2011-09-09-better-ruby-presenters.markdown

 {% endblockquote %}

 ... except helpers.
-Why is it in Ruby that everything is an object, even integers, yet as soon as we need to format a date, we all turn into Djikstra and bust out structured programming?
-Actually, come to think of it, Djikstra wouldn't even write any code, because it's beneath him, but you get the idea.
+Why is it in Ruby that everything is an object, even integers, yet as soon as we need to format a date, we all turn into Dijkstra and bust out structured programming?
+Actually, come to think of it, Dijkstra wouldn't even write any code, because it's beneath him, but you get the idea.
+(if you don't get this, it's a joke.
+About proofs, telescopes, and CS...)
 Helpers are like a compliment that you don't want to give, but feel obligated
 to: "Yeah, I mean, well, you tried, and that's what counts, right?"